roberts-sandbox/test-realist/drafts/2012-01-23-hateoas-a-follow-up-to-rest-for-r33lz.md

 the rendering of a resource.
 That's what that ``script`` tag following the ``link`` tag does: run the URI template from the link that the browser can't handle because it does not understand the "entity-representation" relation.

+Furthermore, because the fragment now consists of a URN, because the URI standard allows us to translate URNs to URLs, because REST has allowed us to load the "entity-load.js" script-represented resource, because we have a link builder in the form a of URI template with a custom relation that our application can interpret, we have met all requirements of self-describing messages!
+That, friends, is REST.

 ### Dissection - Steps 2 and 3